-Communities make effort to set-up a sustainable waste management system in villages
+Communities make efforts to set-up a sustainable waste management centre in the village

 StoryBy Chandrika Patnaik